 Checking the power steering fluid level at a defined service interval is not required.
-The fluid should only be checked if a leak is suspected, abnormal noises are apparent, and/or the system is not functioning as anticipated.
+The fluid should be checked at every oil change if a leak is suspected, abnormal noises are apparent, and/or the system is not functioning as anticipated.
 Coordinate inspection efforts through an authorized dealer.